jordandeklerk/pyloo/README.rst

 Reloo
 ^^^^^

-For observations where PSIS-LOO approximation fails (indicated by large Pareto k values), we can perform exact LOO-CV by refitting the model without those observations:
+For observations where PSIS-LOO approximation fails, we can perform exact LOO-CV with `reloo`:

 .. code-block:: python